-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 - stomach pain, vomiting, diarrhea, weight loss;

-- blood in your urine, pain or burning when you urinate;
+- pain or burning when you urinate;

 - swelling, warmth, redness, or oozing around a skin wound; or

-Call your doctor at once if you have a serious side effect such as:
+Also call your doctor at once if you have:

-- coughing up blood or vomit that looks like coffee grounds;
+- bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;

-Less serious side effects may include:
+Common side effects may include:

-- dizziness, anxiety, sleep problems (insomnia); or
+- sleep problems (insomnia);